 To ensure your continued recovery, no cell phones are allowed at our facility.
 For the safety and privacy of all patients, cell phones will be securely stored upon arrival and signed in and out by your therapist during specific sessions.
 However, phone contact to loved ones will be made upon your arrival.
 Because healing is your first priority, keeping distractions to a minimum is key for recovery.
-After an initial 72-hour stabilization period and clinically managed detox, you will have phone access three times per week, in 20-minute increments, and on one additional weekend day, with no calling card required.
+After an initial 72-hour stabilization period and clinically managed detox, you will have phone access three times per week, in 60-minute increments.

 Located just outside Washington, D.C., in the forest hills of Upper Marlboro, Maryland, our 15-acre facility is designed just for IAFF members, with a basketball court, gym and comfortable residential areas with 64 beds.
 Our facility was designed with the firehouse in mind to make treatment as comfortable as possible.
 You’ll find familiar touches throughout the common areas and residences

 The IAFF Center of Excellence is an ideal place for fire fighters to take steps toward recovery.
 The gorgeous Maryland landscape, combined with our amenities designed just for fire fighters, sets the stage for your healing, self-discovery and acceptance.